3 Strain

 θ’ = New angle [rad]

-Since we always subtract the new angle from the original angle, note that if the angle increases we get a negative shear strain and if the angle decreases we get a positive shear strain (Figure 3.6).
+Note that because we always subtract the new angle from the original angle, if the angle increases, the result is a negative shear strain, and if the angle decreases, it is a positive shear strain (Figure 3.6).

 See Example 3.3 and Example 3.4 to practice calculating shear strain.